 We are all human, and we all make mistakes.
 If you can master the qualities of a good mother, you are already doing the best you can.
 The beauty of these qualities is that none of them involve emptying your bank account.

-After pondering this question for a few weeks, I decided to work with a mom friend to come up with a list of what we think are the 12 best qualities of a good mother!
-And here they are…
+After pondering this question for a few weeks, I decided to work with a mom friend to develop a list of what we think are the 12 best qualities of a good mother!

 12 Qualities Of A Good Mother